bilardi/python-prototype/docs/source/stepbystep.rst

 In Python, the interface is not necessary, but this is a simple sample with a bit of everything.
 The MyClassInterface will have only 2 methods not defined in two different ways: one using **pass** and one using **raise**.

-When you have created **tests/testMyClassInterface.py** and added the new files, you can commit your changes
+When you have created **tests/testMyClassInterface.py** and added the new file, you can commit your changes

 .. code-block:: bash